GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/README.md

 ## Voting Rule Verification

-The **Voting Rule Verification** directory contains code that verifies the implementation of the voting rules in the **Optimism RetroPGF Simulator** by comparing them against historical data from previous RetroPGF funding rounds.
-This section provides an explanation of the verification process, which involves cross-checking the outcomes of voting rules in the simulator with actual allocations from past rounds of the RetroPGF process.
+The **Voting Rule Verification** directory contains code that verifies the implementation of the voting rules in the **GovXS Retro Funding Simulator** by comparing them against historical data from previous RetroPGF/Retro Funding funding rounds.
+This section provides an explanation of the verification process, which involves cross-checking the outcomes of voting rules in the simulator with actual allocations from past rounds of the Retro Funding process.

 #### Purpose

 The primary purpose of this directory is to:
 1. Ensure that the implemented voting rules (e.g., **quadratic voting**, **mean voting**, **median voting**) in the simulator are producing accurate results.
-2. Compare the simulated allocations with the actual allocations from RetroPGF funding rounds.
+2. Compare the simulated allocations with the actual allocations from Retro Funding rounds.

 ### Verification Process by Round